 SK Hynix breaks ground on a HBM4-only fab

-SK Hynix announced this week that it is beginning construction on a new fabrication facility in Cheongju, South Korea, dedicated entirely to producing HBM4 — the next generation of high-bandwidth memory.
-The facility will cost an estimated $7 billion and is not expected to produce its first commercial yield until late 2027.
-HBM4 offers roughly double the bandwidth of the current HBM3e generation and will be essential for the next wave of AI accelerators from Nvidia and AMD, both of which are already in discussions with SK Hynix about allocation.
+SK Hynix announced construction of a new $7 billion fabrication facility in Cheongju, South Korea, dedicated entirely to HBM4.
+First commercial yield is not expected until late 2027.
+HBM4 offers roughly double the bandwidth of current HBM3e and will be essential for the next wave of AI accelerators from Nvidia and AMD, both already in allocation discussions with SK Hynix.

 So whatThere is a two-year gap before meaningful new HBM supply arrives.
 That window is what every AI hardware company is racing to survive right now.